-&#8220;Blessed is the man that dwelleth in thy house!&#8221; And blessed also is he in whose heart are the ways, the ways which lead to &#8220;thy house,&#8221; and which, &#8220;passing through the valley of Baca, make it a well: the rain also filleth the pools.&#8221;
+"Blessed is the man that dwelleth in thy house!"
+And blessed also is he in whose heart are the ways, the ways which lead to "thy house," and which, "passing through the valley of Baca, make it a well: the rain also filleth the pools."

 And when Christianity, that unspeakable gift of God, was introduced into this world, what did we see in Jesus, that Man who lifted not up His voice in the streets?
-A testimony which was His, purely and profoundly moral&#8212;what do I say?&#8212; divine, in the midst of a world which had its own ways; a testimony, a life, a person, introducing into this world the light of God Himself, the consolation, the brightness, the power morally independent, which proceeded from Him; and that in a humility which made them penetrate in love wheresoever a broken heart, degraded perhaps in men&#8217;s eyes, had need of it; a humility which opened the road to a love before which nothing was found too low for God to descend to it in grace.
+A testimony which was His, purely and profoundly moral -- what do I say? -- divine, in the midst of a world which had its own ways; a testimony, a life, a person, introducing into this world the light of God Himself, the consolation, the brightness, the power morally independent, which proceeded from Him; and that in a humility which made them penetrate in love wheresoever a broken heart, degraded perhaps in men's eyes, had need of it; a humility which opened the road to a love before which nothing was found too low for God to descend to it in grace.
 O what need had this poor world of it!
 Did He borrow anything from the circumstances which surrounded Him?
 The contrary was the entire of His life.
 He came into the midst of these circumstances to reveal God there, because all was opposed to Him, and because, consequently, all was miserable; and God in love entered there in that grace, which much more abounds where sin abounded.
 Did Jesus meet with the concurrence of circumstances?
-Certainly not. &#8220;His time&#8221; was &#8220;when man was ungodly and without strength.&#8221; This work must have been the work *of God.* O how happy are we to have a work which is a manifestation of Him in this poor world!
+Certainly not.
+"His time" was "when man was ungodly and without strength."
+Thus work must have been the work *of God*.
+O how happy are we to have a work which is a manifestation of Him in this poor world!
 Has not God made circumstances co-operate?
 Yes, all conspires after its way: not that He arranges circumstances to falsify the character of the testimony, as if this testimony were not of God, or as if man were not opposed to Him.
 Whatever might have been the height of the wall that man opposed to His entrance, to Him, Jesus, the porter opened, and the sheep heard His voice.

 We are not Jesus.
 No, my brethren, we are not.
 But you would imitate Him; and God is faithful, who will not suffer us to be tempted above that we are able.
-Here is what the word teaches me: &#8220;for thou hast a little strength, and hast kept my
+Here is what the word teaches me: "for thou hast a little strength, and hast kept my